 It’s time for a midseason update:

-1/28/18 vs Knicks: In front of an audience that included Grandma Debbie, Papa, Tata, and Papa #2, Alan keeps his ‘consecutive games with a made basket’ streak alive by converting a shot near the start of the 4th quarter.
+1/28/18 vs Knicks: In front of an audience that included Grandma Debbie, Papa, Tata, and Papa #2, Alan kept his ‘consecutive games with a made basket’ streak alive by converting a shot near the start of the 4th quarter.
 Alan was back to his enthusiastic self on the court, and he was especially excited to participate in a jump ball for the first time.

 According to Alan, basketball has now pulled even with baseball as his favorite sport.